Yiwei Xu, Ph.D.

-I am Yiwei Xu (Ph.D., 2023, Cornell University), Postdoctoral Scholar at the Center for an Informed Public (CIP) in the Information School at the University of Washington.
+I am a Postdoctoral Scholar at the Center for an Informed Public (CIP) in Information School at the University of Washington, Seattle (UW iSchool), mentored by Dr. Emma S. Spiro.
 I am also a Data Science Postdoctoral Fellow at the UW eScience Institute.
+I received my Ph.D. from the Department of Communication at Cornell University, mentored by Dr. Jeff Niederdeppe.

 Research